tarwn/lessthandot-hugo/blogs/content/posts/2009-05-17-ssis-import-all-text-files-use-regex-par.md

   - Data Modelling and Design

 ---
-I&#8217;m spawning off a thread that I helped out in on SQLServerCentral for this article.
+I'm spawning off a thread that I helped out in on SQLServerCentral for this article.
 The basic need in the task is, import a bunch of text files, parse out all email address and insert them delimited by “;” into a relational table.

 This is going to cover a few common things you will need to know how to do in order to successfully build ETL tasks.